erezCohen31/riddle-project/readme.md

-the import class retrieves the riddles and exports them at once app.js launches the game and handles the game logic The riddles folder keeps all the riddles
+the import class retrieves the riddles and exports them at once app.js launches the game and handles the game logic The riddles folder keeps all the riddles the class multiplechoice add other logic with choices to answer